How it works

-Despite everyone’s best intentions work accidents can happen but, by law, employers have to protect your health and safety in the workplace.
+Despite everyone’s best intentions work accidents can happen but employers have a legal duty to protect your health and safety in the workplace.

-If you suffer an injury because of employer negligence then you may be entitled to make a claim for workers compensation.
+If you suffer an industrial injury because of employer negligence then you may be entitled to make a claim for work accident compensation.

 Your responsibilities in the workplace include taking ‘reasonable care’ of your own and your fellow workmates well-being.
-Naturally, this will include complying with the employers’ health and safety procedures.
+Naturally, this will include keeping to your employers’ health and safety procedures.

 Your employer however must meet more specific guidelines.